Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Hexdrinker.png" Align=right width=8% height=8%>

-- 1000 Gold
+- 750 Gold
 - Longsword

-**Lifeline**: If you take elemental, poision or acid damage that would reduce your hitpoints to zero, you first gain temporary hit points equal to five times your proficiency bonus that lasts until the end of your turn.
+**Lifeline**: If you take spell damage that would reduce your hitpoints to zero, you first gain temporary hit points equal to five times your proficiency bonus that lasts until the end of your turn.
 Once this action is used it cannot be used again until you finish a long rest.

 ---